thibaultcha/lua-resty-mlcache/README.md

 The first argument `name` is an arbitrary name of your choosing for this cache, and must be a string.
-Each mlcache instance namespaces the values it holds according to its name, so several instances with the same name would share the same data.
+Each mlcache instance namespaces the values it holds according to its name, so several instances with the same name will share the same data.

 The second argument `shm` is the name of the `lua_shared_dict` shared memory